Every Child Can and the 2027 Social Media Ban announced

-On Saturday 13 June, the government announced 'Every Child Can' programme with 132.5 million funding for its implementation.
-The Department for Education (DfE) and Department for Culture, Media and Sport (DCMS) say
+On Saturday 13 June, the Government announced 'Every Child Can' programme with 132.5 million funding for its implementation.

-'The programme aims for every child, regardless of where they grow up or which school they attend, will benefit from enriching activities that build the skills, confidence and relationships they need for life and work.
+The Department for Education (DfE) and Department for Culture, Media and Sport (DCMS) say the programme aims for every child, regardless of where they grow up or which school they attend, will benefit from enriching activities that build the skills, confidence and relationships they need for life and work.

-'Greater access to opportunities in sport, creative activities, nature and the arts will be made available to children both in and out of school in order to halve the participation gap and reclaim childhood for all young people.'
+In this announcement the Government says this will create greater access to opportunities in sport, creative activities, nature and the arts will be made available to children both in and out of school in order to halve the participation gap and reclaim childhood for all young people.'

-The announcement notes that Ofsted will be tasked with considering a school’s enrichment offer as part of how it assesses personal development, and parents will be able to see information on a school’s offering.
+The announcement notes that Ofsted will be tasked with 'considering a school’s enrichment offer as part of how it assesses personal development, and parents will be able to see information on a school’s offering.'

 The education secretary, Bridget Phillipson, said: